uaraven/mk54/docs/goto.md

 ### Differences between MK calculators and generated JVM code

-MK calculators subroutine return address stack was limited to 5 addresses, JVM code does not have a limits on return address stack.
+ - MK calculators subroutine return address stack was limited to 5 addresses, JVM code does not have a limits on return address stack.
+ - MK calculators allow following program

+       00. 01
+       01. 02
+       03. GOTO
+       04. 05
+       05. GOTO
+       06. 04

+   Second `GOTO` will jump to address `04`, which contains address `05` of previous GOTO command.
+Code at this address is a valid operation which will append number 5 to register X.

+   `mk54` code generator does not support such jumps as there is no byte code generated for operations at addresses `04` and `06`. `GOTO 04`